Are you good with numbers? Do you enjoy working with small businesses, putting things in order, and helping businesses understand their finances?

 You may also consider becoming a certified public bookkeeper.

-When deciding how to price your bookkeeping services, you have two options: Charging per hour or charging a fixed rate each month.
+When deciding how to price your bookkeeping services, you should consider these three options:

 What do you think?
 Are you excited about the process of starting your own bookkeeping business?